There’s something weirdly satisfying about taking on a Sunday hike through all the elements.

 The scenery is utterly staggering and for a minute, you forget that you’re only a few miles outside of Manchester.
 If you’re an animal lover, you will never be short of sheep, horses and pigs – a proper farmer’s dream.

 The reservoir in the middle of all these trails is a wonderfully dramatic sight to behold, especially when the weather is confused to say the least.
 It remains perfectly still and strangely inviting.

 You really are in the thick of nature out on the trails around Lamaload Reservoir, but luckily, once you have taken the time to absorb it all, you’re only a very short drive away from the famous Leather’s Smithy pub near Macclesfield Forest.

-Stick your weary feet up by the fire, enjoy a delicious ale and equally delicious food.
+Stick your weary feet up, enjoy a delicious ale and equally delicious food.

-All in all, Lamaload Reservoir is perfect for a not-to-taxing weekend walk.
+All in all, Lamaload Reservoir is perfect for a not-too-taxing weekend walk.